mircalin/Data-Viz-Project-/README.md

 ![image](https://user-images.githubusercontent.com/44887761/65477911-cdeda200-de55-11e9-9cab-365febe75caa.png)

 ## Open Question
 is there is any bias in the data between male and female?

+##Schedule of Deliverables